alex-strobel/DPP-LabManual/GitHub-and-renv.md

 - Everyone including yourself forgets to add a new comment to the readme after making changes.
 - Even after all this mess has been cleaned up and all analysis code runs with the correct files, collaborator C still cannot reproduce your multilevel modeling results.
 It turns out that C uses a newer `lme4` package version than you did.

 It is clear that such a situation not only demands for a coherent research data management system where all data and code is stored and updated in a traceable manner.
 This system should also make collaboration as effective and efficient as possible by having version control and the necessity to comment on changes built right into the system.
 Finally, the system should allow for having a common R environment for all analyses, even when individual collaborators either do not have certain packages installed or use other package versions.

 Ah, and it would be great if all authors could revise and comment your R Markdown file directly ...

 ## One solution

 In this tutorial you will learn how to use GitHub and the R package `renv` for efficient collaboration on research projects including version control and a common R environment.
 This will also allow to enable researchers to reproduce your research results using your data and code even if they use different R and R package versions.
 Yet, this is only one solution, and most likely not the best.
 While the `renv` package enables one to have a common R environment, it does not ensure that all analyses are carried out as if they were run on the same machine and the same operating system.
-For this purpose, a solution involving the `docker`approach would perhaps be superior.
+For this purpose, a solution involving the `docker` approach would perhaps be superior.
 But for now, collaborating via GitHub and using R and RStudio together with the `renv` package will provide a major improvement.
 Before coming to details on how to do so, some remarks on why one should use these software tools.

 ## Some background

 ### Why you should use R and R Studio

-As mentioned in other documents in ths manual: R is a software environment that is mainly used for statistical computing, but in fact, it is an all-purpose computing environment that is quite similar to MATLAB although the syntax is somewhat different.
-That is, you can do a lot of other things than statistical computing with R. Yet, *if* you mainly want to do statistical computing, R will in most cases outperform MATLAB (plus, the community is nicer to newbies) because for literally every purpose you can imagine for statistical computing, there is at least one R pakcage (there is even one for [playing a beep](https://cran.r-project.org/web/packages/beepr/index.html) which is nice for analysis routines that take some time so that meanwhile you can do something else but get notified when the analyses are done).
+As mentioned in other documents in ths manual:
+R is a software environment that is mainly used for statistical computing, but in fact, it is an all-purpose computing environment that is quite similar to MATLAB although the syntax is somewhat different.
+That is, you can do a lot of other things than statistical computing with R.
+Yet, *if* you mainly want to do statistical computing, R will in most cases outperform MATLAB (plus, the community is nicer to newbies) because for literally every purpose you can imagine for statistical computing, there is at least one R package (there is even one for [playing a beep](https://cran.r-project.org/web/packages/beepr/index.html) which is nice for analysis routines that take some time so that meanwhile you can do something else but get notified when the analyses are done).

 Also, R enables you to use R Markdown for writing dynamic reports (see below).
 It can be linked to GitHub for version control (see further below) and it enables you to use the `renv` package for having a common R environment for a given project (see at the bottom of this document).

 R is best used together with RStudio as frontend that comes with a number of benefits that stand-alone R may not provide (I cannot tell because I have never used stand-alone R).
 To install R and RStudio, go to:

 - [The R Project for Statistical Computing](https://www.r-project.org)
 - [RStudio](https://www.rstudio.com/products/rstudio/download/)